zr-zhou0o0/ZeroNVS/note_zzr/note.md

 - note, we just need a single cond image can initialize zero123_guidance
 - so we should choose a novel view camera pose in the sds first, and use the find-nearest func find a cond image and generate a diffusion-only image, and pass the cond image to generate a sds image.
 - another problem: different origin point choice. of sds and dif.

+# ToDo
+- take *rgb as conds, cameras.npz as cp, test-split-20 is camera pose need to be eval.
+- generate eval_camera_pose as png